Brazil's busiest week for IPOs in years marked by mixed fortunes

 A new wave of IPO requests should resume in late March or early April and stretch for longer should market conditions prove favorable, bankers at Itaú BBA SA and Banco Bradesco BBI SA, the country's largest equity underwriters, recently told Reuters.

 Movida's IPO on Monday raised a smaller-than-expected 645 million reais, after controlling shareholder JSL SA was forced to lower the deal's pricetag.
-A member of JSL's controlling family subscribed about 15 percent of the deal to ensure its completion, Reuters reported, citing sources.
+A member of JSL's controlling family subscribed about 15 percent of the deal to ensure its completion, sources told Reuters.

-On Thursday, Hermes Pardini clinched about 878 million reais at a price slightly above the floor of the suggested price range.

-In the case of Unidas, shareholders Gávea Investimentos Ltda, Vinci Partners and Kinea Investimentos Ltda shunned a suggestion from bankers to cut the price and secure demand for the IPO.
-They are working on ways to help the shareholders exit their combined 45 percent stake in Unidas, the people said.
+In the case of Unidas, shareholders Gávea Investimentos Ltda, Vinci Partners and Kinea Investimentos Ltda shunned a suggestion from bankers to cut the price range to secure demand for the IPO.
+Banks are working on ways to help the three shareholders divest their combined stake of about 45 percent in Unidas, one of the people said.